Niminem/Neel/README.md

 ## Introduction

-Currently, Nim’s options for writing GUI applications are quite limited and if you wanted to use HTML/JS instead you can expect quite a bit of boilerplate code and headaches.
+Currently, Nim’s options for writing GUI applications are quite limited and if you wanted to use HTML/JS instead you can expect a lot of boilerplate code and headaches.

 Neel is still in its infancy, so as of right now I don’t think it’s suitable for making full-blown commercial applications like Slack or Twitch.
 It is, however, very suitable for making all kinds of other projects and tools.